noticeable-app/noticeable-timeline-iframe/README.md

 In other words, the URL in the browser's address bar is not the actual URL to the content.

 Hash-based routing allows targeting each iframe page via a dedicated URL.
-It is supported via a small Java code snippet to include on the page that embeds the Timeline.
+It is supported via a small JavaScript code snippet to include on the page that embeds the Timeline.

 Below is an example to open a specific page: